Speak to our team today. Give us a call at +1-321-318-6692.

 Estimated completion time: 1–3 months.

-Obtain a Commercial Pilot License (CPL)
+Step 6: Obtain a Commercial Pilot License (CPL)

 With your PPL and Instrument Rating, you can pursue the CPL, which authorizes you to receive compensation for flying.
 Requirements include:

-1. Flight Experience: Accumulating at least 250 total flight hours, with specific mandates for cross-country and night flights.
+1. Flight experience: Accumulating at least 250 total flight hours, with specific mandates for cross-country and night flights.

-2. Advanced Training: Learning complex aircraft operations, emergency procedures, and advanced maneuvers.
+2. Advanced training: Learning complex aircraft operations, emergency procedures, and advanced maneuvers.

 3. Examinations: Passing comprehensive written and practical tests focused on commercial flight operations.